 What Is Plexus?

 Plexus Slim is a weight loss supplement manufactured by the network marketing company Plexus Worldwide, Inc. According to Plexus Worldwide’s website (accessed on Aug.
 13, 2015, Aug.
-26, 2016, and Jan.
-11, 2017), each serving (1 “Slim Pack”) of Plexus Slim contains the following ingredients.
+26, 2016, Jan.
+11, 2017, and April 24, 2017), each serving (1 “Slim Pack”) of Plexus Slim contains the following ingredients.